Charles Willis (cricketer)

-Reverend Charles Francis Willis (15 April 1827 – 19 November 1895) was an English clergyman and amateur cricketer who played first-class cricket between 1847 and 1850.
+Reverend Charles Francis Willis (15 April 1827 – 19 November 1895) was an English clergyman and amateur cricketer who played between 1847 and 1850.

 Early life

 Willis was born at Hawkhurst in Kent in 1827, the younger son of Charles Willis and his wife Mary.
 He was educated at Tonbridge School before going up to Brasenose College, Oxford in 1844 at the age of 17.
 He moved to Corpus Christi College where he was resident between 1845 and 1853, graduating in 1849 and gaining his MA in 1851.
 He was a Fellow of the college between 1853 and 1857.

 Cricket

-Willis played cricket at university, making his first-class debut for Oxford University in 1847.
-He appeared in three University Matches, the 1847, 1848 and 1849 fixtures, and was considered a "useful bowler".
-He played in three first-class matches for the Gentlemen of Kent, one in 1847 and two in 1850, and made a single appearance for Kent County Cricket Club in the later season, a fixture against an All England side played at School Field, Cranbrook.
-In his ten first-class matches Willis took 53 wickets, including taking eight wickets in an innings for Oxford against MCC at Lord's in 1848 and seven in an innings in the same season's University Match.
+Willis played at university, making his debut for Oxford University in 1847.
+He appeared in three University Matches, the 1847, 1848 and 1849 fixtures, and was a "useful bowler".
+He played in three matches for the Gentlemen of Kent, one in 1847 and two in 1850, and made a single appearance for Kent County Cricket Club in the later season, a fixture against an All England team, played at School Field, Cranbrook.
+In his ten matches Willis took 53 wickets, including taking eight wickets in an innings for Oxford against Marylebone Cricket Club (MCC) at Lord's in 1848 and seven in an innings in the same season's University Match.